stakater/stakater-docs/docs/content/sre/tenant-operator/customresources.md

 ```

 TemplateInstance are used to keep track of resources created from Templates, which are being instantiated inside a Namespace.
 Generally, a TemplateInstance is created from a Template and then the TemplateInstances will not be updated when the Template changes later on.
 To change this behavior, it is possible to set `spec.sync: true` in a TemplateInstance.
-Setting this option, means to keep this TemplateInstance in sync with the underlying template (similar to helm upgrade).
+Setting this option, means to keep this TemplateInstance in sync with the underlying template (similar to Helm upgrade).

 ## 5. TemplateGroupInstance